14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Find a Way to Supplement Your Income

-Sometimes, you might cut costs in all areas but still need help to make ends meet.
+Sometimes, you might cut costs across the board but still need help making ends meet.
 Finding a side hustle can help you earn some extra income.
 If you have a flexible work schedule, you can opt for a passive idea like affiliate marketing or a second job like dog walking.

 Declutter and Sell Items You Don’t Need